 - 1/3 cup sugar

 - 1/2 teaspoon ground ginger

 - 3 eggs, separated (or 3 egg yolks and enough egg white substitute for 3 egg whites)

 - 2 Tbsp rum (note original recipe called for 1/2 cup of rum, but I and several others think it's a bit much)

 - 1 3/4 cups pumpkin purée (one 15-ounce can of pumpkin purée)

 - 1/2 cup heavy cream, softly whipped (for topping)

 - Extra crushed gingersnaps (for garnish)

-Pour the filling into the cooled crust.
+5 Pour the filling into the cooled crust.
 Refrigerate for several hours.
 Refrigerate the pie for several hours for the gelatin to set.

-6 Top with whipped cream and gingersnap crumbs: Just before serving, spoon the whipped cream onto the filling and garnish with crushed ginger snaps.
-Cut the pie into wedges.
+6 Top with whipped cream and gingersnap crumbs: Just before serving, spoon the whipped cream onto the filling and sprinkle with crushed gingersnaps.
+Cut the pie into wedges to serve.